 The first step toward ladder safety is choosing the right ladder for the job.
 And, the right ladder isn’t just the first one available or easiest one to carry.

-- Before use, inspect it for damage.
+- Inspecting the ladder for damage before use.
 Look for corrosion, cracks, splits, and bent edges.

-- Take damaged ladders out of service and tag them as damaged.
+- Removing damaged ladders from service and tagging them as damaged.

-- Secure the ladder in accordance with Cal/OSHA regulations.
+- Securing the ladder in accordance with Cal/OSHA regulations.

-- Always maintain three points of contact when climbing.
+- Always maintaining three points of contact when climbing.

-- Make sure all locks on extension ladders are engaged to prevent a sudden retraction.
+- Making sure all locks on extension ladders are engaged to prevent a sudden retraction.

-- When moving a ladder, retract it all the way and when possible have two people move it.
+- When moving a ladder, retracting it all the way and when possible having two people move it.